The Tower as Feelings

 The Tower Reversed As Feelings

-Reversed as feelings, the Tower usually describes upheaval someone is holding in.
-They feel the crack — the doubt, the pull, the thing they'd have to admit — and they're patching over it, because saying it out loud would bring something down: their composure, another relationship, the version of themselves they've committed to.
-From the outside this often looks like distance, sudden formality, or hot-and-cold behavior with no visible cause.
+Reversed as feelings, the Tower usually describes a shake-up someone is holding in.
+They feel the crack: the doubt, the pull, the thing they'd have to admit.
+And they're patching over it, because saying it out loud would bring something down: their calm front, another relationship, or the version of themselves they've committed to.
+From the outside this often looks like distance, sudden formality, or hot-and-cold behavior with no clear cause.

-It can also mark a private transformation already underway: how they feel about you has changed, quietly and internally, and the outside hasn't caught up yet.
-Which way it runs — suppression or slow change — is hard to call from one card.
+It can also mark a private change already underway.
+How they feel about you has shifted, quietly and on the inside, and the outside hasn't caught up yet.
+Which way it runs, holding it in or slow change, is hard to call from one card.

-And a limit worth respecting: another person's interior is beyond any card's jurisdiction.
-What a reading can offer is a watch-list.
-Someone sitting on a reversed Tower tends to leak it in small ruptures — an odd overreaction, a topic they suddenly can't discuss.
+And a limit worth respecting: no card can read another person's mind.
+What a reading can offer is a watch list.
+Someone sitting on a reversed Tower tends to leak it in small ways: an odd overreaction, a topic they suddenly can't discuss.
 If you'd rather train on that pattern than guess at it, the interactive Tower lesson walks through exactly this call, and practice readings give you the reps.

 A seeker's coworker has turned oddly formal since a charged conversation at an offsite.
 She asks what he's feeling and draws the Tower reversed.